Posts

 Spin List #42 — We Have a Winner!

-The spin has spun and hasnae gone agley with: #17, Kidnapped , by Robert Louis Stevenson Och, we'll have a braw time! * * * * * * A Somber Sonnet of Sunless Things On a dark and dreary night, When all living things lie still,— When awakes cold hollow Death, And Prudence flees in darkened fear, And Sorrow sleeps with one eye op'd, And Slumber w ith a frost-burn torch Slyly mutters memento mori — Then must all who look on pages bound— Inky companions: even they— Prepare a c reepy Classics Club Anthology of spinning books, Spelling out their company By number—always twenty!
+The spin has spun and hasnae gone agley with: #17, Kidnapped , by Robert Louis Stevenson Och, we'll have a braw time! — EDIT: The best spun plans, as they say. . . . * * * * * * A Somber Sonnet of Sunless Things On a dark and dreary night, When all living things lie still,— When awakes cold hollow Death, And Prudence flees in darkened fear, And Sorrow sleeps with one eye op'd, And Slumber w ith a frost-burn torch Slyly mutters memento mori — Then must all who look on pages bound— Inky companions: even they— Prepare a c reepy Classics Club Anthology of spinning books, Spelling out their company By number—always twenty!
 (The hyphens make it Gothic.)
 Huzzah for another Classics Club Spin !
 I have not reviewed #41 , Lyrical Ballads , but needless to say it was a much adored spin.
 For a reason which I can only suppose to be Hallowe'en I've written a poem for this one, of dubious clarity and meter.
-The books I've ended up with are all ones I'd love to read right about now!
-To say that the sp...
+The books I've ended up with are all ones I'd ...

 Review: The Time Machine, H. G. Wells